What We Offer

 In Spring 2014, CTE staffing increased to include a full-time office assistant and an assistant director, Dr. Michael Murphy, who served from 2015 to 2017.
 Because of budget shortfalls throughout the SUNY system, his position could not be replaced and the CTE’s office support staff was reduced to part time.
 Even in these constrained circumstances, Dr. Kasper continued to provide teaching support for faculty with class visits, individual consultations and Faculty Learning Communities.
 She also continued to originate educational development programming, working with the faculty teaching fellow to offer resources via the CTE’s website and help faculty meet the challenges of teaching Generation Z and iGen.
 In addition, Dr. Kasper worked for several years with other SUNY system leaders on the pedagogically innovative “Common Problems” project.
 In the spring of 2019, Dr. Kasper passed away suddenly after a fall at home.
 Her death was a sad loss to the entire Plattsburgh community but Dr. Kasper left behind a strong legacy of steadfast advocacy for teaching excellence and student success at Plattsburgh.

-In the fall of 2019, at the invitation of Dr. Jonathan Slater, director of the Ethics Institute, a new physical location for the CTE was established in the Ethics Institute suite of offices in historic Hawkins Hall.
+In the fall of 2019, at the invitation of Dr. Jonathan Slater, director of the Institute for Ethics in Public Life, a temporary physical location for the CTE was established in the Ethics Institute suite of offices in historic Hawkins Hall.
 Dr. Jessamyn Neuhaus, a previous faculty fellow for many years, was appointed Spring 2020 faculty fellow and then, in May 2020, interim director.
-Under her leadership, the CTE has worked to meet the unprecedented challenges facing educators in the pandemic and post-pandemic era including creating new collaborative programming with the SUNY Plattsburgh Technology Enhanced Learning Unit; co-facilitating book and podcast discussion groups with SUNY Oswego and Paul Smith’s College; bringing guest speakers to campus; organizing “Teaching Today” roundtable discussions; and curating an extensive collection of pedagogical resources for faculty on the new CTE Moodle site.
+Under her leadership as interim director through spring 2022, the CTE worked to meet the unprecedented challenges facing educators in the pandemic era including creating new collaborative programming with the SUNY Plattsburgh Technology Enhanced Learning Unit; co-facilitating book and podcast discussion groups with SUNY Oswego and Paul Smith’s College; bringing guest speakers to campus; organizing “Teaching Today” roundtable discussions; and curating an extensive collection of pedagogical resources for faculty on a new LMS site.